openai/gym-http-api/README.md

     python gym_server.py

-In a separate terminal, you can then try running the example agent and see what happens:
+In a separate terminal, you can then try running the example python agent and see what happens:

     python example_agent.py

+The example lua agent behaves very similarly:

+    cd binding-lua
+    lua example_agent.lua

-You can also write code like this to create your own client, and test it out by creating a new environment:
+You can also write code like this to create your own client, and test it out by creating a new environment.
+For example, in python:

     remote_base = 'http://127.0.0.1:5000'
     client = Client(remote_base)

     env_id = 'CartPole-v0'
     instance_id = client.env_create(env_id)
-    exists = client.env_check_exists(instance_id)
+    client.env_step(instance_id, 0)

 Testing